ShopiPal/Pal_Controller/README.md

 # Usage
 The code is spread over 3 Packages:
 - [Pal_Controller](https://github.com/ShopiPal/Pal_Controller/) - the main package of the project, containing the arduino code and the python scripts (rospy nodes) implementing the sensors reading, control loop, subscribing and publishing for the relevant topics.
-- [Pal_Navigation](https://github.com/ShopiPal/Pal_Navigation/) - contains the launch and parameters files of existed open-source navigation packages (movebase, amcl, gmapping), subscribing to the relevant topics from wich published on pal_controller
+- [Pal_Navigation](https://github.com/ShopiPal/Pal_Navigation/) - contains the launch and parameters files of existed open-source navigation packages (movebase, amcl, gmapping), subscribing to the relevant topics wich published on pal_controller
 - [Pal_Description](https://github.com/ShopiPal/Pal_Description/) - contains the meshes and URDF file wich exported from SolidWorks.

 Assuming: